IbrahimJebreen/warehouse/README.md

 #### `validate(BigDecimal amount)`

 This method takes a `BigDecimal` parameter representing the amount to be validated.
 It first checks if the amount is null.
-If it is null, an `AmountException` with the message "Amount is required" is thrown.
+If it is null, an `InvalidAmountException` with the message "Amount is required" is thrown.
 Next, it compares the amount with zero.
 If the amount is less than or equal to zero, another `AmountException` is thrown with the message "The amount is less than or equal to zero".

 ### Dependencies